|

-Buyers find homes has changed drastically in the
+way Buyers find homes has changed drastically.
+In the 20th

-century, the agent had all of the information about
+century, the agent had all of the information abo ut available homes.

 still like to do it this way.
 Relocation Buyers